anton-kravchenko/cypress-selectors/docs/docs/xpath_vs_css.md

 # XPath vs CSS

-The library supports two selector engines `XPath` and `CSS`.
-Below is the list of selectors powered by these engines.
+The library supports two selector engines: `XPath` and `CSS`.
+Below is the list of selectors powered by these engines:

-`XPath`:
+### XPath

 - [@ByXPath](/cypress-selectors/api-reference/selectors#byxpath)
 - [@ByName](/cypress-selectors/api-reference/selectors#byname)